Using FTP via Command Line (CMD) on Windows 11

 ftp> <password>

-For instance, if your username is “john”, you would type user john and then enter your password when prompted.
+So, if your username is “john”, you type user john and enter your password when asked.

 Logging into FTP with a username and password using command line